Getting from Amsterdam Airport Schiphol to Amsterdam — and back — by public transport is easy, inexpensive, and fast.

 - Destinations: Among other places, Amsterdam Sloterdijk Station (about 11 minutes) and Amsterdam Central Station (about 15-20 minutes)

 - Where: Underneath the main hall, the tracks can be reached via escalators or elevators.
 Trains to Amsterdam usually leave from track 3.

-- Tickets: €4.20 (2nd class) or €7,10 (1st class)1, purchased from the yellow machines in the main hall.
+- Tickets: €4.50 (2nd class) or €7,43 (1st class)1 [Note: Unless you have an OV chipkaart (as a tourist you won’t have one) there is a surcharge of €1 per ticket], purchased from the yellow machines in the main hall.

 The ticket machines are easy to use (English language option available) and accept standard international credit cards.
 If you need assistance, visit the ticket counter instead.

 You must activate your ticket (a chip card) at one of the card readers near or at the top of the escalators, or next to the elevators.

 Do not buy return trip tickets, unless you plan on returning to the airport on the same day.
 Round-trip tickets are valid for same-day travel only.

 Train From Amsterdam Central Station to Schiphol Airport